cs1302uga/cs1302-minesweeper-alpha/README.md

 To simplify the game mechanics, **the player may mark, guess, or reveal any square in the grid, even squares that have already been marked or revealed.** For example, the player may issue a command to mark, guess, or reveal a square, regardless of its current state.
 The logic for determining what happens to the square is always the same.
+For example, if a square has been revealed and the user marks it as definitely containing a mine then a round is consumed and the square should be marked.
+The user would then have to reveal this square again later.
+This may not be consistent with how you've played Minesweeper in the past but it will make it easier to code.

 The game is won when **all** of the following conditions are met: